-SME allows individuals or groups to take the exam anywhere, anytime, at a predefined set of recommended locations.
-Candidates are required to secure an exam proctor, which can be a manager, supervisor, human resources representative, key administrator, instructor, college professor, or staff at a local library, local college, SME chapter, ASQ section, AME region, or at the end of a classroom review program.
+SME allows individuals or groups to take the exam anywhere, anytime.
+Candidates are required to secure an exam proctor, which can be a manager, supervisor, human resources representative, key administrator, instructor, college professor, or staff at a local library, local college, SME chapter, AME region, or at the end of a classroom review program.

 Once you have secured a proctor, schedule an exam date that works for both of you.
 SME must receive your completed Proctor Form and Agreement at least two weeks prior to your selected exam date.

 What time does the exam start?
 Is there a time limit?

 The exam starts after your proctor has provided you with your exam materials and clear instructions for completing the exam.
 Your proctor will time your paper/pencil exam and provide periodic updates of time remaining.
 For online exams, your time begins once you click the button to start the exam.
 All exams, except the Certified Manufacturing Engineer (CMfgE), allow three hours for completion.
 The CMfgE allows four hours for completion.

 If you have special needs and need more time granted to complete the exam please email us or call us at 800.733.4763 or 313.425.3000, Monday through Friday, 8:00 a.m.–5:00 p.m., Eastern time.
 Special needs include, but are not limited to, learning disabilities, physical disabilities, dyslexia, or other cognitive conditions.

 Note: Technical support is only available Monday through Friday, 8:00 a.m.–5:00 p.m.
 Eastern time for online exams.
 Although we do not anticipate any technical difficulty, we recommend you schedule your exam when technical support is available, if possible.

 Where can I find resources to prepare for the certification exams?

 What are some tips for taking the certification exams?